elevateforhumanity/fix2/docs/archive/LMS_COMPETITIVE_ANALYSIS.md

 **Opening:**

-> "Elevate Connects has all the core LMS features you'd expect from Moodle, Docebo, or LearnWorlds — dashboards, courses, learning paths, certificates, reports — but we're purpose-built for workforce training programs."
+> "Elevate for Humanity has all the core LMS features you'd expect from Moodle, Docebo, or LearnWorlds — dashboards, courses, learning paths, certificates, reports — but we're purpose-built for workforce training programs."

 **Differentiation:**